-- The network control includes the functions necessary to establish the links needed to transfer information in conformity with request from the applications, whether these be implemented by users, operators or service providers.
+- The network control includes the functions necessary to establish the links needed to transfer information in conformity with a request from the applications, whether these be implemented by users, operators or service providers.

-- The Service control not an integral part of network is related to the final service provided for the user.
+- The Service control not an integral part of the network is related to the final service provided for the user.

 The NGN transfer process can be divided into five main parts

 - User facility: depends upon what type of types of equipment the user is using.

 - Connecting user facility: connection is hereby defined as the part of the network through which user facilities are connected to the first equipment unit from which user flows are multiplexed or concentrated onto shared transmission media.
 Customers may process their own connection resource (dedicated wire access) but the connection may also be shared at least partially as in the case of radio access or cable networks.
 The connection network will be considered to include the first network unit shared by several customers to be defined by the generic term connection unit (Access Node, Access Muxer, Access Gateway) and classified in terms of base stations and base station controller for radio access, DSLAM for ADSL access, distribution centre for cable network, etc.

 - Aggregation: The aggregation functions in linking connection units to the peripheral units to the peripheral routing nodes at which level communication between users is setup.
 It is independent of connection technologies and is implemented in networks that each agglomerate flows originating from customer connections from one area and convey them to peripheral routing node managing several areas.